kafisatz/DecisionTrees.jl/README.md

 [![codecov.io](http://codecov.io/github/kafisatz/DecisionTrees.jl/coverage.svg?branch=master)](http://codecov.io/github/kafisatz/DecisionTrees.jl?branch=master)

+## Installation

+This package only works with Julia 0.7 or higher.
+To install DecisionTrees.jl, run `using Pkg; pkg"add https://github.com/kafisatz/DecisionTrees.jl` at the REPL.
+Alternatively you enter package mode by typing `]`.
+In package mode you can simply run `add https://github.com/kafisatz/DecisionTrees.jl`.

+Note that, at the time of writing, precompilation and compilation of this package is slow.
+We hope to improve this for later releases.

+We note that this package uses PyCall to create Excel files of the model results.
+Therefore, there are anumber of dependencies (PyCall, Conda, Python).
+These should be installed automatically when you use the package for the first time.

+## Documentation

+This is in the works.

 ## Ideas for future improvements

-* Review spliting criteria (especially poisson,gamma and MSE): compare them to other implementations.
+* Review spliting criteria (especially poisson,gamma and mean squared error).
+Possibly compare them to other implementations.
 * Implement Bagging
 * fix/add/improve certain error statistics; mainly the RSS and Gini
 * Clean up the naming convention of the fieldnames of ModelSettings (bool_xy, BoolXY, ...)